redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 **Latency** has two important definitions, depending on context:

-* In the context Redis itself, latency is **the time it takes for Redis to respond to a request**.
+* In the context of Redis itself, latency is **the time it takes for Redis to respond to a request**.
 The [Latency](#latency) section below provides a broader discussion of this metric.